 - Replace your razor frequently.
 And it is advisable to use single blade disposable razor, electric hair clippers or a razor with an attachment.
 This leaves the cut hairs long.

 - Do not stretch your skin.
 Instead of against it, shave in the direction of the follicle.

-- Sterilize metal hair clippers and electric razors in boiling water, and soak plastic items in antiseptic solution.
+- Sterilize metal hair clippers and electric razors in boiling water, and soak plastic items in an antiseptic solution.

 Pseudofolliculitis barbae treatment tips (razor bumps)

-Everyone knows prevention as the best method to address disorders, but when it is no longer needed then cure is next.
+Everyone knows prevention is the best method to address disorders, but when it is no longer needed then cure is next.
 The following natural remedies may also be a part of pseudofolliculitis barbae treatment tips:

 1. Aloe vera

 Aloe vera stops itchiness, inflammation as it has an antibacterial, soothing, moisturizing, and anti-inflammatory effect.
 It helps to reduce the redness caused by the razor bumps.

 Apply the remove the aloe gel from inside the plant leaves to the affected areas.
 Leave it on for at least 30 minutes.
 Repeat this treatment a few times a day.

 Like the aloe vera, tea tree oil also has antibacterial, anti-inflammatory, and antiseptic properties.
 It soothes the redness and inflammation of the razor bumps by opening up the pores and loosening the ingrown hair.
 Apply 10–15 drops of this tea tree oil into a bowl of warm water.
 Soak a washcloth in the mixture and spread the cloth over the affected area for 30 minutes.
 Depending on the need for it, you can repeat a few times a day.